-Yellowedge Grouper are found and commercially fished in the western Atlantic from North Carolina to Brazil, including the Gulf of Mexico and Caribbean Sea.
-They are a long-lived, slow growing species that changes sex (from females to males) as they grow; these characteristics make them extremely vulnerable to fishing pressure.
+Yellowedge Grouper are found in deep-waters of the western Atlantic from North Carolina to Brazil, including the Gulf of Mexico and Caribbean Sea.
+They are a long-lived, slow growing species that changes sex (from female to male) as they grow; these characteristics make them extremely vulnerable to fishing pressure.

 Abundance of Yellowedge Grouper is likely low or near low in the U.S. Gulf of Mexico.
 In the U.S. South Atlantic, there has been no recent assessment of Snowy Grouper, so its abundance is unknown.

 Yellowedge Grouper are primarily captured using bottom longlines but also handlines.
 The fisheries that catch Yellowedge Grouper target a range of groupers, snappers, and other fish, and result in bycatch of some depleted species.
 The longline fisheries also accidentally catch some sea turtles and sharks.
 Fishing occurs over some sensitive habitats, like rocky reefs.
 While handline fishing causes minimal habitat damage, fishing with bottom longlines may result in moderate damage to these habitats.